Human-LLM Compound System for Scientific Ideation through Facet Recombination and Novelty Evaluation: User Study: Design and Procedure

 \subsection{Study Design}

 We conducted a within-subjects study, in which each participant completed tasks for the treatment and baseline conditions in randomized order.
 The ideation topics for the treatment and baseline conditions were also randomized.
 Overall, participants had no difference in their familiarity ratings (7-point, Likert-type) for the assigned treatment topic and assigned baseline topic (M=0.00, Q1=-1.00, Q3=1.00).
 There were two preset topics for HCI researchers (human-AI collaboration in art, AI tools for education) and two for NLP researchers (dealing with LLM hallucinations, LLM explainability).
-For each topic, there were three associated input papers to use as a starting point.\footnote{The input papers for each topic may be found in Appendix \ref{sec:inputPapers}.}
+For each topic, there were three associated input papers to use as a starting point.
+The input papers for each topic are listed in the following Table.